Sunny Ofehe

-Sunny Ofehe is a Nigeria-born, Dutch environmental rights activist and political candidate whose activities focus on the environmental degradation in the oil-rich Niger Delta region of Nigeria.
-He was a governorship aspirant in the 2019 Nigerian governorship election in the oil rich Delta State under the ruling All Progressive Congress (APC) party.
+Sunny Ofehe is a Nigeria-born, Dutch environmental rights and human rights activist and a Nigerian political candidate whose activities focus on the environmental degradation human rights abuse in the oil-rich Niger Delta region of Nigeria.
+He was a governorship aspirant in the 2019 Nigerian governorship election in the oil rich Delta State under the ruling All Progressive Congress (APC) party., and a Delta State Governorship candidate in the 2023 general elections in Nigeria under the Young Progressive Party (YPP).

 Early life and education

 Sunny Oghale Ofehe was born on 1 February 1972 in Lagos, Nigeria, to Chief Bernard Aghogho and Theresa Ofehe of Iyede, Isoko North Council area of Delta State.

 Ofehe completed his primary education at Ogelle Primary School, Ughelli, Delta State, in 1983.
 His secondary education was completed at Unity School Agbarho also in Delta State in 1988.
 In 1991, Ofehe gained admission into the University of Benin to study industrial chemistry.
 He graduated in 1995.

-After the annulled election of the late chief Moshood Abiola, Ofehe became an activist while in university.
+After the annulled election of the late chief Moshood Abiola, Ofehe became an activist while in the university.
 He mobilized his fellow students to demonstrate against the annulment of the presidential election by the then-military Head of State, Ibrahim Babangida.
 Ofehe played an active role in the civil demonstrations led by the Student Union movement calling on the military junta to vacate power and confirm Chief MKO Abiola as the democratically elected president of the Federal Republic of Nigeria.

 Started International/European Law B.Sc. program at The Hague University of Applied Sciences in the Netherlands in 2016 and suspended the studies to take part in the Delta State governorship elections in 2019.